-Overhead associated with benefits, facilities, IT costs and depreciation related to our noncloud-based infrastructure is allocated to cost of revenues and operating expenses based on headcount.
-Depreciation related to our cloud-based infrastructure hardware is included in cost of subscription revenues.
+Overhead associated with benefits, facilities and IT costs is allocated to cost of revenues and operating expenses based on headcount.

 Cost of Revenues

 Subscription cost of revenues.
 Cost of subscription revenues consists primarily of expenses related to hosting our service and providing support to our customers.
 These expenses are comprised of data center capacity costs; personnel and related costs directly associated with our cloud-based infrastructure and customer support, including salaries, benefits, bonuses and stock-based compensation; and allocated overhead.